hemantksingh/messup-learn/fundamentals/web and apis/API Styles.md

 * Supports client, server bi-directional streaming calls.
 Largely follows HTTP semantics over HTTP/2 but explicitly allows for full-duplex streaming.
 * Reduced network usage with Protobuf binary serialization.

 A limitation with gRPC is that not every platform can use it.
-Browsers don't fully support HTTP/2, making REST and JSON the primary way to get data into browser apps.
-Because of gRPC's binary format it is harder for Javascript to parse it and contracts aren't suitable for web apps.
+Browsers support HTTP/2, but JavaScript in a page cannot control HTTP/2 framing or read trailers, which the gRPC wire protocol needs.
+So the browser answers are gRPC-Web (a proxy such as Envoy or ASP.NET Core translates), the Connect protocol, or gRPC JSON transcoding (.NET 7+), and REST and JSON remain the primary way to get data into browser apps.
 Even with the benefits that gRPC brings, REST and JSON have an important place in web apps.

+gRPC over Unix domain sockets or named pipes for processes on the same machine is covered in [Local IPC](../networking/Local%20IPC.md).

 gRPC comes with an overhead as [compared to Thrift](https://groups.google.com/forum/#!msg/grpc-io/JeGybvbz8nc/wpqQdAfuBwAJ) since it uses HTTP2 at the transport layer which is a multiplexing wire protocol, but provides a variety of benefits like metadata exchange - allowing non-business data such as authentication tokens, standardized status codes for error handling, to be handled separately from actual business data.